Ad

 If you’re bored with hiking the same trail and want to add a little excitement to your trip, have you ever been treasure hunting.
 Geocaching, (as it`s commonly known) may be exactly what you’re looking for.

 Geocaching, a fun day out or weekend away, out by yourself or with the family, whatever your interest, it is an exciting way of treasure hunting, next to metal detecting.
 Armed with nothing more than your camping equipment and a handheld GPS, a thirst for excitement, and you’re off for an adventure, and the likelihood of finding a hidden cache.
 So, have you ever been treasure hunting?
+Let`s get started.

 Here’s how it works

-Geocachers go hunting for hidden treasures using GPS coordinates that are posted on the Internet by people hiding the cache,(treasure).
-So to geocache, you will need a handheld GPS receiver.
 GPS, stands for (global positioning system), and is the only way today, to be able to show you your exact position on the Earth anywhere, in any weather conditions.
-Satellites transmit signals that can be detected by anyone with a GPS unit.
-Using this handheld GPS, you can determine your location with great precision.

 GPS receivers are also great for finding your way, you will never get lost with one of these receivers.